 Dr. Lyons previously worked as the Chief Engineer for Electrical Technologies at General Electric Research and championed GE’s entry into renewables.
 Now, as Chief Technologist at Capricorn Investment Group, he focuses on the creation and growth of clean energy companies and has helped Hinetics grow from a startup.

 Dr. Sauer spent over 40 years as an Electrical and Computer Engineering faculty at the University of Illinois.
 He has served as a Program Director at NSF, and as cofounder and site director of the Power Systems Engineering Research Center (PSERC).
 He is a cofounder of PowerWorld Corporation and served as Chairman of the Board of Directors.

 Dr. Sheppard Salon

 Dr. Salon has over 35 years of experience working with electric machine technologies.
-Particularly with physics based modeling tools, for which he has launched commercial products.
+He has expertise with physics based modeling tools, for which he has launched commercial products.
 At Hinetics, he leads efforts into navy programs related to quiet electric machines.